aguairon/project-02/README.md

 <img width="1440" alt="Screenshot 2019-03-20 at 15 36 14" src="https://user-images.githubusercontent.com/9445433/54697702-ec30b900-4b25-11e9-9237-8c090da3ff67.png">

 ## Process
-The first step was to get the public API we selected for the main functionality of the website to return the information we needed.
-Once this was achieved we used the Bulma frameword to display it and to provide a search bar.
-The first version had a button that would only request result upon submission.
-In this part of the project we did pair coding.
+The first step was to get the public API we selected for the main functionality of the website, OMDb API, to return the information we needed.
+Once this was achieved we used the Bulma frameword to display both the list of films and the details of a particular film.
+We also made a search bar, this first version had a button that would only request results upon submission.
+This part of the project was done pair coding.

-After the first draft of the site was done we divided the project into two segments.
-I would would concentrate on styling and on making the search bar fetch results without having to submit.
-Siddant would concentrate on making making the map show cinemas.
+After the first draft of the site was done we divided the project into two parts.
+I would concentrate on the styling and on making the search bar fetch results without having to submit and Siddant would concentrate on making the map show cinemas.

+### Wins

+For me the greatest win was making the search bar fetch information without having to submit.
+Even though simple it made the site easier to use.

+### Future features
+We would have loves to show recommendations based on the movie that was selected but unfortunately we run out of time.